Primary : Developing a Love for Learning

 Jenny is assisted by Olivia Jones.

 Christina was born right here in Shasta County and was raised in a large Italian family which instilled in her that love and respect are the foundation of our lives.
 Walking through the front door of the Children’s House at Shady Oaks in 1997 she immediately felt at home witnessing the gentleness from the staff, and the pure joy on the children’s faces when completing a simple task such as buttoning their own shirt or pouring their own glass of water.
 She realized Montessori is where she needed to be.
 For more than 20 years Shady Oaks truly has been her home away from home as she assisted in the Primary Classrooms and also pioneered the Infant Program at Shady Oaks.
 Christina holds an AA degree in Early Childhood Education from Shasta College.
+She completed her Montessori Teacher Training Program from North American Montessori Center (NAMC).
 She enjoys camping and league bowling.

 Why Montessori?
 “I truly feel that every child deserves to be treated with dignity and respect.
 Children are beautifully unique individuals with many different interests.
 Our program encourages this individuality and independence and we strive to nurture these wonderful little humans to be the best that they can be.”